 Elev8Life is an advocacy and equipping ministry inspiring individuals to rise above today’s common culture of average.
-Some of its flagship programs are iDENTIFY Leadership for young adults, Elev8Women and education.
-Their unique programs focus on personal development and life stewardship with a particular emphasis on cultivating each person’s natural leadership abilities.
+Its flagship program is the 7-day iDENTIFY IMPACT summer leadership intensive for young adults. iDENTIFY focuses on personal development and life stewardship with a particular emphasis on cultivating each person’s natural leadership abilities.

 Young Millennial leaders like Grace will become the up-and-coming entrepreneurs of the future.
 Have you noticed how many are connecting their for-profit businesses to non-profit social causes?
 The hashtag #socent belongs to these social entrepreneurs.
-Programs like iDENTIFY create leaders or Kingdompreneurs that think in terms of using their success and wealth to build God’s Kingdom through socially responsible businesses, conscientious of human and environmental needs.
+Programs like iDENTIFY IMPACT create leaders that think in terms of using their success and wealth through the vehicle of socially responsible businesses, conscientious of human and environmental needs.

-Dr. Hazim is passionate about creating such leaders by inspiring the Millennial generation to become “TLT” aka Tomorrow’s Leaders Today who: rise above the low expectations of average, live with excellence, and glorify God in reaching their full potential.
-Elev8Life is equipping TLT through transformative personal development programs and educational resources all with a Biblical Worldview emphasizing a personal relationship with God through Christ and sensitivity to the Holy Spirit.
+Dr. Hazim is passionate about creating such leaders by inspiring the Millennial generation to become “TLT” aka Tomorrow’s Leaders Today, who rise above the low expectations of “average”, live with excellence and reaching their full potential.
+Elev8Life is equipping TLT through transformative personal development programs and educational resources.

-It is a blessing to learn about an organization so committed to providing uplifting programs and events such as Camp iDENTIFY, which always includes their annual Elev8Life SummerJam outreach concert.
+It is a blessing to learn about an organization so committed to providing uplifting programs and events such as iDENTIFY IMPACT!
 They have also made an impact by supporting other organization’s visions as they have with Big Children’s Foundation, Daring Daughters #LetYourWriteShine retreats, as well as leading service teams at Leadercast and Hepzibah House.

-Andrea is proud to say, “We are training leaders today that will be tomorrow’s business and ministry leaders.
-Seeing young adults discover WHO and WHOSE they are in God’s Kingdom is the fruit.
-They will have the courage and confidence to step into whatever God calls them to in a BIG way!” iDENTIFY Leadership is a huge resource for families and young adults.
-The seven-day transformational Camp iDENTIFY experience is coming up this June 25-July 1.
+Dr. Andrea is proud to say, “We are training young adults TODAY to be the Leaders of TOMORROW.
+Seeing young adults discover their identity and purpose is the fruit.
+They will have the courage and confidence to step into whatever God calls them to in a BIG way!” iDENTIFY’s IMPACT is a huge resource for families and young adults.
+The 7-day transformational experience is held annually toward the end of July.

-Learn more and enroll your young adult for camp at www.Elev8Life.org or www.iDENTIFY.life.
+Learn more and enroll your young adults at iDENTIFYimpact.com.

 Connect with author Jen Reyneri on Twitter, Instagram or @WordTraveling on Facebook.